sonnguyen2201/ailatrieuphu/README.md

 # CREATE A PYTHON GAME
-This is our first program using python.
+This is our first program using python: